 Since the Czech Republic has been part of the European Union and a Schengen member, it has had the same arrangements for foreign visitors as all the other E.U. countries.
-What that has meant is an entry policy designed for three different groups of visitor:
+What that has meant is an entry policy designed for three different groups of visitors:

 - citizens of the E.U.

-- citizens of around 60 countries who at the moment don’t need to do anything before they arrive except have valid passports although their stay is restricted to 90 days;
+- citizens of 60 countries who at the moment don’t need to do anything before they arrive except have valid passports although their stay is restricted to 90 days;

 - citizens of every other country that do need to apply for visas before they arrive in the Czech Republic or any other E.U. country.